sandrolubis/NC_Blocking_CRE/README.md

 # NC_Blocking_CRE

-This is the repository for the Nature Communication manuscript 'Cloud-Radiative Effects Significantly Increase Wintertime Atmospheric Blocking in the Euro-Atlantic Sector'
+This repository accompanies the *Nature Communications* manuscript:
+**“Cloud-Radiative Effects Significantly Increase Wintertime Atmospheric Blocking in the Euro-Atlantic Sector.”**

-The source data for Figs. 1-8.\\
+## Contents
+- **Source data**: Files used to produce Figures 1–8.
-The script for generating the figures.
+- **Scripts**: Code for generating the figures from the manuscript.

+## Citation
+If you use this repository, please cite the manuscript: